ChuckCaplan/ExcelArt/README.md

 * **[Chuck Caplan](https://www.linkedin.com/in/charlescaplan/)**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details